Western Balkans, by Olahus, own work, under a CC BY-SA 3.0 licence, via Wikimedia Commons

 - This blog post is based on the authors’ paper FDI into transition economies: Are the Balkans different?
 (2014), The Economics of Transition, Vol. 22 (2), pp. 281-312.

-- The post gives the views of its author, not the position of the London School of Economics.
+- The post gives the views of the author, not the position of LSE Business Review or the London School of Economics.

 Saul Estrin Professor of Management and Strategy at LSE’s Department of Management.
 He is Deputy Head of Department of Strategy and Resources and TRIUM Vice-Dean.
 His research focuses on business opportunities in emerging markets: privatisation; transition economics and economic development; private sector development; investment strategies in emerging markets; privatisation in central and eastern Europe and foreign direct investment.;